 That means Peter Grill and the Philosopher’s Time Season 2 will pick up the story again with the Goblin Disaster arc.
 Manga readers who want to read ahead of the anime should jump to Chapter 16 of Volume 4.

 Better yet, there is plenty of source material for a second season since the anime has adapted less than half the available chapters.
+It’s also possible that the episodes of the second season will be normal length in order to adapt more story arcs.

 Peter Grill and the Philosopher’s Time Season 2 spoilers (plot summary/synopsis)